Need fresh thinking?

 The key to search engine ranking is popularity.
 A single company-wide website that attracts a million visitors is far better than 100 disparate websites each attracting 10,000 visitors.
 This permits individual stores to benefit from the corporate website’s popularity.

 Allowing each location to create and host their own website creates significant confusion for customers and search engines.
-How can a consumer tell which websites are real or sanctioned?
+How can a retail services client or consumer tell which websites are real or sanctioned?
 And if consumers have trouble with that, imagine how search engines will handle the challenge.
 A single website limits brand dilution and ensures that Google and Bing don’t penalize your company for duplicate language.

 Even better, sophisticated multi-location platforms use a search engine optimization (SEO) strategy that works both nationally (for generic terms) and locally (for location searches).
 This is truly the best of both worlds.

-And rather than each location handling its own employee recruiting, career opportunities are listed on the main website, as well as the respective location or regional microsite.
+And rather than each franchise location handling its own employee recruiting, career opportunities are listed on the main website, as well as the respective location or regional microsite.
 The available positions can be searched by state, department, keyword and date posted.
 RSS feeds ensure that jobs are also posted to employment directories such as Indeed, Monster and CareerBuilder.
+It's a better experience for everyone.

 As always, customers come first.
 A multi-location microsite platform gives consumers what they want.
 When they find your website, Geo-IP technology automatically shows them information about the closest location, presenting all the data that people require: address, phone number, hours of operation and more.